JedS6391/LGP/docs/source/guide/environment.rst

 The reason these components generally have a dependency on the environment is that they are designed to be as flexible as possible, and thus enabling custom components access to the entire environment is useful.

 When registering these components, it is done by associating a module type (i.e. the type of component) with a builder for that module.
 A builder is really just a function that can build a new instance of that module.
+The builder function takes a single argument of type ``Environment``, which allows the module to be given an appropriate environment reference when it is used.
+In the general case, the template ``{ environment -> Module(environment) }`` will be sufficient.
+It is important to note that the environment argument does not refer to the previously constructed environment, it simply defines the way in which the module is built (e.g. it needs an environment to be built).

 Example
 -------